roedesh/copyguard/README.md

 ## About

-Whenever the _copy_ event is fired, this browser will compare your text selection with the data that was added to your clipboard.
+This extension warns you whenever your copy action was hijacked.
+When you select text and copy it, this extension will compare your selection with the data that was added to your clipboard.
 If there is a difference, a native notification will be triggered.

 ## Building